 At just one-square-mile, Carmel-by-the-Sea is Monterey County’s smallest village, but for what it lacks in size, it more than makes up for in things to do!
-This notoriously charming European-style town offers a plethora of activities and attractions including cozy bed and breakfasts’, art galleries, culinary delights, wine-tasting rooms, performing arts venues and the famous white sands of Carmel Beach.
+This notoriously charming European-style town offers a plethora of activities and attractions including cozy bed and breakfasts’, art galleries, culinary delights, wine-tasting rooms, performing arts venues and the famous sands of Carmel Beach.
 Make the most of every hour in your day with the itinerary below.

 Start your ambitious journey with a solid caffeine fix at one of the oldest businesses in Carmel-by-the-Sea.
 Carmel Bakery on Ocean Avenue offers a variety of beverages, grab-and-go snacks and baked goods like no other.
 Since you’re on vacation, mix things up and have dessert for breakfast: their homemade cannoli are simply divine!

 Time to shop!
 With your sugar rush in full swing, it’s the perfect time to hit the charming storefronts along Carmel’s main drag, Ocean Avenue, and the surrounding side streets.
 Browse luxurious designer brands like Tiffany’s and Anthropologie at Carmel Plaza or take to the various specialty shops for one-of-a-kind jewelry, home goods, gifts and clothes.

 Stop by a few of the many art galleries in the area.
 Get a slice of the overall art scene at the Carmel Art Association’s gallery on Dolores Street, where they showcase artwork from over 100 local artists or stop by Trotter Galleries which specializes in beautiful California & American paintings.

 Round out your foodie experience with an early dinner reservation at Grasing's on Mission Street.
 Their coastal cuisine highlights the area’s exceptional local and organic bounties of produce, steak and seafood.
 Start off with their truffle and white cheddar popcorn, you will not regret it!